Andreisgl/AC5-Z_radio_lines_organizer/README.md

 - Detect dummy files automatically - Dummy files have the word "Dummy" in their filenames.
 Detect it and mark line accordingly

 - Move the indexing criterion field from hard-coded to a list in the project.ACL file.
 This will ensure the tool is more customizeable and can be suited to more situations

+- Add hooks for easier autocomplete.
+    - This will allow for less typing for many repeated data, like character names.
+    - Add newly input values to autocomplete
+- Integrate with the text decoding utilities
+    - As the radio text data extracted with other tools already has text, character name and mission attached, they might help a lot with the process!
+It may make sense to integrate both tools into a single package.
+    - It also will help with fighting text discrepancies with the in-game text that would naturally happen when typing by ear
+- Implement the second part of the tool, where it guides the dubbing and organizing process, not only the indexing process.

+- Consider restructuring the code.
+The current structure was created for the old, linear workflow.
+With the new changes to the UI, the old structure showed itself limiting.
+This might hinder the next developments of the project, which include tools for better organizing a dubbing job.
+    - Considering this code is almost a year old (I could swear this was older!)